 Preparation will depend on the type of laryngoscopy you will have.
 If the exam will be done under general anesthesia, you may be told not to drink or eat anything for several hours before the test.

 How the test will feel depends on which type of laryngoscopy is done.

 Indirect laryngoscopy using a mirror or stroboscopy can cause gagging.
-For this reason it is not often used in children under age 6 - 7 or those who gag easily.
+For this reason, it is not often used in children under age 6 to 7 or those who gag easily.

 Fiberoptic laryngoscopy can be done in children.
 It may cause a feeling of pressure and a feeling like you are going to sneeze.